Share your thoughts on our News & Insights section. Complete our survey to help us improve.

 Culture

-Capital Gearing’s managers are dedicated to the same investment philosophy that was established a long time ago.
+The firm’s managers are dedicated to the same investment philosophy that was established a long time ago.
 The group has always been clear about the way its range of funds are managed, and the managers don't stray into overly complicated areas of investment markets.
 Wealth preservation is key, and each manager adheres to this mantra.

-Capital Gearing Asset Management is owned by its employees, via an employee ownership trust.
+CG Asset Management is owned by its employees, via an employee ownership trust.
 The managers also invest in the company’s strategies.
 Both factors mean that the trust managers are incentivised to perform well for investors and the company is proud that all of the asset managers they have ever employed remain in the business.

 ESG Integration

-The team at Capital Gearing is small and they do not have the resource that many larger firms do to consider ESG (Environmental, Social and Governance) matters.
+The team is small and they do not have the resource that many larger firms do to consider ESG (Environmental, Social and Governance) matters.
 That said, they support the UK Stewardship Code and consider ESG factors when looking at what assets to invest in.
 Overall though, investment returns are the most important thing and they will invest in assets that are not very ESG friendly if they assess an opportunity as having an attractive risk and reward profile.

 Cost